Plug-in car grant: a complete guide

 The PiCG has been extended until 2022/23 but is now less than it was before

 The Government’s Plug-in Car Grant (PiCG) was established to make low-emission and electric cars more appealing and affordable.
 It aims to get more people to buy these vehicles to help cut down on local pollution and the UK’s overall CO2 emissions.
-Manufacturers spend a lot of money developing electrified cars and the battery tech they use, which is why they tend to cost much more than equivalent petrol cars.
+Manufacturers spend a lot of money developing electrified cars and the battery tech they use, which is why they tend to cost more than equivalent petrol cars.

-While EVs are expensive, the PiCG represents a substantial discount, and there are of course further cost-saving benefits once you’ve bought an electric car.
+While EVs are expensive, the PiCG represents a reasonable discount, and there are of course further cost-saving benefits once you’ve bought an electric car.
 VED (road tax) is free for drivers (from April 2020 onwards), and recharging costs considerably less than paying for petrol or diesel.
-You won’t have to pay to enter any low-emission zones for the foreseeable future either.
+You won’t have to pay to enter any low-emission zones like the Ultra Low Emission Zone in London for the foreseeable future either.

 Plug-in hybrids have not been eligible for the PiCG since 2018.
 We should point out that the grant doesn’t specifically exclude hybrid vehicles, but no hybrid vehicles currently meet the criteria.
 By the time any do qualify, it’s likely that the PiCG will have been withdrawn.
 The Government puts EVs and hybrids into three categories, with only cars in Category 1 (and under £32,000) eligible for the £1,500 grant.